coolsamson7/ngx/README.md

 Several application styles are supported with this architecture:
 - Applications with local only features
-- Applications that support fdederated modules based on client-side fetching of the corresponding manifests
+- Applications that support federated modules based on client-side fetching of the corresponding manifests
-- Applications that support fdederated modules based on a server-computed overall manifest.
+- Applications that support federated modules based on a server-computed overall manifest.

 The third point is the most flexible and powerfull approach by having server side components that control the complete configuration of a portal with respect to the number of associated modules and any filtering- and configuration-logic respecting authorization and feture-flag aspects.

-## Monorepo Setuo
+## Monorepo Setup

 NGX is split in individual packages